 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we're going to talk about how to delete parcels and also how to unify parcels using a deletion method.
-So what we're going to go ahead and do is we're going to get back into the parcel creation tools and we are going to select that option and we're going to be working in the delete entity or delete sub-entity button.
+In this video, we're going to talk about how to delete parcels and also how to unify parcels using a deletion method.
+So what we're going to do is get back into the parcel creation tools, select that option, and work with the Delete Entity or Delete Sub-Entity button.

-So inside of delete sub-entity if you select it what Civil 3D is going to ask you to do is going to select which sub-entity you'd like to remove.
-So what you can do inside of Civil 3D is if you want to create a union that you can't break apart again is you can basically instead of doing unify and deleting the line you can just delete the sub-entity.
-If I went and deleted the sub-entity between parcels 35 and 34 what it does is it unifies them or it basically removes that boundary between those two parcels and now I have if I was to exit out you'll notice that I now have a parcel property 35 that is both of those parcels before.
+Inside Delete Sub-Entity, if you select it, Civil 3D will ask you to select which sub-entity you'd like to remove.
+What you can do inside Civil 3D, if you want to create a union that you can't break apart again, is basically instead of doing unify and deleting the line, you can just delete the sub-entity.

-You can try it yourself select an area label click delete you'll notice it doesn't delete.
-If I select the area label and I look up in this ribbon bar this contextual ribbon bar you'll notice that there isn't an option for delete.
-There's add labels add tables read number tags properties object viewer isolate parcel properties in any of these you're going to notice that there's not an option for deleting that that parcel.
+You can try it yourself: select an area label, click Delete, and you'll notice it doesn't delete.
+If I select the area label and look up at this ribbon bar—this contextual ribbon bar—you'll notice there isn't an option to delete.

 The way that you delete these parcels is that you go ahead and you remove the boundary information that is making that parcel be an active parcel inside of your drawing.